 Thanks to Mark Robbins for this conditional-padding button.
 It’s the one we use here at Litmus.

 This button uses styling on the link to style it for everyone except Outlook.
-Then, it uses conditional code to add Outlook-specific padding.
+Then, it uses conditional code to add Outlook-specific padding and border-radius.
 Since the Outlook padding is controlled separately, you can edit the Outlook padding without impacting what the button looks like in other email clients.

 Did it work?

 Broken is not a good look.
-Test how your buttons look in over 90 email clients, apps, and devices with Litmus Email Previews.
-And ensure you create on-brand, error-free emails—every time.
+Prevent email errors and protect your brand reputation with Litmus Email Guardian.
+And ensure you send on-brand, error-free emails—every time.

 - There’s great support in most email clients (see table below).